-Editor’s Note: When The Hunger Games sequel, Catching Fire opens this Friday, early reviews say the dramatic and subversive storyline will not disappoint its ravenous fans.
-In anticipation, we pulled this article from our archives as a horticultural hat tip to Suzanne Collins and The Hunger Games trilogy.
+Editor’s Note: In anticipation of Mockingjay opening in theaters this Friday, we pulled this article from our archives as a horticultural hat tip to Suzanne Collins and The Hunger Games trilogy.

 “Plants are tricky.
-Many are edible, but one false mouthful and your dead” —The Hunger Games, by Suzanne Collins
+Many are edible, but one false mouthful and you're dead.” —The Hunger Games, by Suzanne Collins

 Whether or not you've seen the movie or read the book, you probably know that The Hunger Games is a dystopian story of competition and survival in a post-apocalyptic world.
 Much of the narrative takes place in the wilderness, a setting that comes with its own cast of characters: plants.
 The book (not so much the film) is a wonderful collection of ethnobotanical references.
 Flowers that heal, trees that feed, and berries that kill—plants are the ally and the enemy.